MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 Requirements: [Java 8+](https://openjdk.java.net/install/)

-Use the [Nanobench](https://github.com/vemonet/nanobench) to publish and explore nanopublications using a convenient web UI.
+Use the [Nanobench 🛋️](https://github.com/vemonet/nanobench) to publish and explore nanopublications using a convenient web UI.

 Download the latest release of the Nanobench jar file for the Translator ecosystem by running this command: